 “A Valediction: Of Weeping” is a lyric/dramatic monologue from “Love Poems” of John Donne, in which the poet, after careful analysis, talks about the love between him and his beloved.
 As compared to “A Valediction: Forbidden Mourning”, this poem has a different theme though attitude of the poet remains the same in both the poems.
-The poet is away from her beloved but he misses her too much.
-In the majority of the love poems, John Donne addresses to his wife and gives pieces of advice to her.
-He also supports his advises by strong arguments and farfetched conceits.
+The poet is away from his beloved but he misses her too much.
+In majority of love poems, John Donne addresses to his wife and gives pieces of advice to her.
+He also supports his advises by strong arguments and far fetched conceits.

 John Donne wrote this poem when he was on a journey in the year 1612.
 He is away from his wife but tells her the importance of true love.
 He compares small things like tears and faces to globes, seas, and moons.
 Donne is famous for creating simple but fantastic metaphors.
 Therefore, this poem is not different from other poems of Donne.